 2. Learn More About Your Condition

 During the review process, you will likely be asked questions about your condition.
 They will then cross-check it with your medical records.
 If what you’re telling them differs from what the records are saying, they will conduct further investigation.
-This can prolong the CDR process and might even result in loss of benefits.
+This can prolong the CDR process and might even result in a loss of benefits.

 To prevent this from happening, make sure to learn more about your condition.
 Ask your doctor pertinent questions about your recovery status.
 Understand the basics of your disease and how likely you will be able to get back to work.
 This will help you answer any questions the SSA will have and pass your CDR with flying colors.

-3. Answer the Short Form Honestly
+4. Answer the Short Form Honestly

 To let you know that your CDR schedule is up, the SSA will send you a notice by mail.
 It contains either a short form or a long form.